My Extended Death

 “Aye, sir.”

 Haoniyao prayed the idiot would ignore the warning so sie could blast the annoyance from the sky.
-The audit listing would be so much simpler and Haoniyao could get away to catch that evening’s concert.
+The paperwork would be so much simpler that way, maybe something sie could rush through and still get away to catch that evening’s concert.

 Nothing left to do but wait.